Archaeoraptor: Taxonomic confusion

-The fossils involved in the "Archaeoraptor" scandal have led to ongoing confusion over taxon names.
+The fossils involved in the "Archaeoraptor" scandal led to some confusion over taxon names.
 In December 2000, Microraptor was described in Nature.
-Zhou et al. (2002) examined the upper body of the "Archaeoraptor" fossil and reported that it belonged to the previously-named genus Yanornis.
+The upper body region of the "Archaeoraptor" fossil was named as a new taxon, Archaeovolans repatriatus by Czerkas & Xu in 2002.
+The same year, Zhou et al. examined the upper body of the "Archaeoraptor" fossil and reported that it belonged to the genus Yanornis, which had been named the year prior by Zhou and Zhang based on other fossils.

 Dinosaur Museum Journal

-In 2002 the Czerkases published a volume through their Dinosaur Museum titled Feathered Dinosaurs and the Origin of Flight.
-In this journal, they described and named several species.
-Of the six species named in the book, five are disputed.
+In 2002 the Czerkases published a volume through their Dinosaur Museum titled Feathered Dinosaurs and the Origin of Flight, describing and naming several species.

-Despite the work of Zhou et al. (2002), Czerkas and co-author Xu Xing described the upper portion of the "Archaeoraptor" fossil as a new bird genus, Archaeovolans, in the Dinosaur Museum Journal.
-The article does include the caveat that it might actually be a specimen of Yanornis.
-Thus, this same fossil specimen has been named "Archaeoraptor", Archeovolans, and Yanornis in different places.
+Despite the work of Zhou et al. (2002), Czerkas and Xu Xing described the upper portion of the "Archaeoraptor" fossil as a new bird genus, Archaeovolans, in the Dinosaur Museum Journal.
+The article included the caveat that the fossil might actually be a specimen of Yanornis.

-Across the monographs in the Dinosaur Museum Journal, Stephen Czerkas built a case for his controversial view that maniraptoran dinosaurs are secondarily flightless birds.
+Across the monographs in the Dinosaur Museum Journal, Stephen Czerkas built a case for his view that maniraptoran dinosaurs were secondarily flightless birds.
 In so doing, he criticized prominent paleontologists.
 In the text on Cryptovolans, Czerkas accused Dr. Mark Norell of misinterpreting the fossil BPM 1 3-13 as having long leg feathers due to the "blinding influences of preconceived ideas."
-However, Norell's interpretation was correct, Czerkas adding leg feathers to his own reconstruction of the fossil in the art that promotes the traveling exhibit.
+However, Norell's interpretation was correct, Czerkas adding leg feathers to his own reconstruction of the fossil in the artwork that promoted the traveling exhibit.

 Two other taxa that Czerkas and his co-authors named were later treated as junior synonyms by other authors.
 Czerkas' Cryptovolans was treated as Microraptor, and his Scansoriopteryx was treated as Epidendrosaurus.
 Czerkas described Omnivoropteryx, noting that it was similar to Sapeornis.
 Later specimens of Sapeornis with skulls demonstrated that the two were probably synonymous.

-Another taxon that Czerkas assigned to the Pterosauria and named Utahdactylus was reviewed by Dr. Chris Bennett.
+Another taxon that Czerkas assigned to the Pterosauria and named Utahdactylus was reviewed by Chris Bennett.
 Bennett found multiple misidentifications of bones and inconsistencies between Czerkas' diagrams and the actual fossils.
-Bennett found the specimen to be an indeterminate diapsid and criticized the previous authors for publishing a species name when no diagnostic characters below the class level could be verified.
+Bennett found the specimen to be an indeterminate diapsid, and criticized the previous authors for publishing a species name when no diagnostic characters below the class level could be verified.
 He made Utahdactylus a nomen dubium.